Morning Routine

 Drink

-Next, I drink a glass of juice (no added sugar), this will refill lost water of the night and add quick energy for the workout.
+Next, I drink a half a liter of water (with some juice mixed in), this will refill lost water of the night and add quick energy for the workout.

 Learn